jfpoilpret/arduino-libraries/README.md

 - for diagrams, I use [sPlan 7.0](http://www.abacom-online.de/uk/html/splan.html)
 - for stripboards design and wiring, I use [LochMaster 4.0](http://www.abacom-online.de/uk/html/lochmaster.html) for the stripboard circuit.

-If you don't want to buy sPlan or LochMaster, you can still open these files with free viewers for [sPlan](http://www.abacom-online.de/updates/sPlan70_Viewer.exe) and [LochMaster](http://www.abacom-online.de/updates/LochMaster40_Viewer.zip).
+If you don't want to buy sPlan or LochMaster, you can still open the matching files with free viewers for [sPlan](http://www.abacom-online.de/updates/sPlan70_Viewer.exe) and [LochMaster](http://www.abacom-online.de/updates/LochMaster40_Viewer.zip).